May 9, 2020

 I know that, far from here, the farmers run

-Their tractors into fields overgrown with beans,
+Their tractors into fields grown ripe of beans,

 With glabrous, greeny heads of cabbages,

-Onions lie piled in newly-opened trenches,
+Onions lie piled in newly opened trenches,

 The backhoe sifting dirt on their white skins.